RBFraphael/meshviewer/README.md

 # Mesh Viewer
-A simple, easy to use, 3D file viewer for Linux, macOS and Windows, buit using Electron and ThreeJS.
+A simple, easy to use, 3D file viewer for Linux, macOS and Windows, built using Electron and ThreeJS.

 ![Meshviewer Preview](https://raw.githubusercontent.com/RBFraphael/meshviewer/master/preview.gif)